Functional analytic methods for discrete approximations of subwavelength resonator systems: Concluding remarks

-Approximating classical wave systems in terms of generalized capacitance matrices shares similarities with the tight-binding approximation that is used widely in quantum theory, in the sense that both formulations provide a discrete approximation to a continuous differential problem.
+Approximating classical wave systems in terms of generalised capacitance matrices shares similarities with the tight-binding approximation that is used widely in quantum theory, in the sense that both formulations provide a discrete approximation to a continuous differential problem.
 As we have seen, there are nevertheless fundamental differences, for instance due to the strong interactions between the subwavelength resonators.
 As observed in \Cref{rmk:tightbind}, the correspondence between the capacitance formulation and the tight-binding approximation holds only in the case of dilute resonators.
 Even in the dilute case, long-range interactions between subwavelength resonators are relatively strong and nearest-neighbour approximations are not generally appropriate.
 The strength of the capacitance formulation is that the capacitance matrix accounts for these strong interactions, thereby providing a unified mathematical model to study challenging problems in subwavelength physics.
+Recently, the capacitance matrix formulation has been used to reveal new insight into the mechanisms responsible for the fundamental features of Anderson localisation in systems of subwavelength resonators with randomly chosen material parameters.
+In \cite{anderson}, it is shown that the generalised capacitance matrix provides a characterisation of the localised modes and captures the long-range interactions of the wave-scattering system.
+This provides a rigorous framework to explain the exotic phenomena that are observed.
+On the other hand, in \cite{skineffect} the capacitance matrix formulation is generalised to non-Hermitian problems with imaginary gauge potentials in order to prove the condensation of eigenmodes at one of the edges of a finite chain of subwavelength resonators with an imaginary gauge potential supported inside the resonators.
+Many of the approaches and results discussed in this survey have also recently found applications and experimental validation in the fields of applied physics and engineering; see, for instance, \cite{experimental1,experimental2,experimental3,experimental4,experimental5,experimental6,experimental7,experimental8,experimental9,experimental10,experimental11,experimental12,experimental13,experimental14,experimental15,experimental16,experimental17,experimental18}.